 Sales, general and administrative expenses consist principally of employee salaries and benefits, sales commissions, travel, overhead, advertising and other promotional expenses, corporate facilities expenses, the costs of administering certain benefit plans, legal expenses, business development, the costs of operating administrative functions, such as finance and computer information systems and compensation expenses for certain senior management.
-As a percentage of revenues, these expenses for the first half of fiscal 2001 and the current quarter decreased compared to the corresponding periods of fiscal 2000, due primarily to a more complete allocation of costs related to revenue generation that were not separately identified in the prior year.
+As a percentage of revenues, these expenses for the nine- and three- month periods ended June 30, 2001 decreased compared to the corresponding periods of fiscal 2000, due primarily to reductions in personnel costs, consulting costs, and travel expenses as a result of the Company's cost containment efforts.